A well-rounded history.

-Dense forests, fertile soils, the pure hydropower of the Brixentaler Ache – the Haslau site has always been very attractive.
-As early as the 16th century, smithies, mills and sawmills were established there.
-In 1878, our great-grandfather, Anton Thaler, the founder of today's company, acquired the Haslauer mill and sawmill near Hopfgarten.
-With that, the seed of our company's history was sown.
-And almost 150 years later, a modern medium-sized timber company has grown from it – now in its sixth generation of family management.
-Like the spruce, fir and larch we process, we are deeply rooted in the region and at our site.
-The beauty of the mountains, nature's course and the forces of the Alps also shape our character.
+Dense forests, fertile soils, the natural hydropower of the Brixentaler Ache – the Haslau site has always attracted workers.
+Smithies, mills and sawmills were established there as early as the 16th century.
+In 1878, our great-grandfather, Anton Thaler, the founder of the company you see today, acquired the Haslau Mill and Sawmill near Hopfgarten.
+With that, the seed of our company’s history was sown.
+And now, almost 150 years later, a modern medium-sized timber company has grown from it – and is in its sixth generation of family management.
+Like the spruce, fir and larch which we process, we have our roots in the region.
+We are deeply attached to our trees and the site.
+The beauty of the mountains, the cycle of nature and the forces of the Alps have left their mark on us too.

-In 1878, our great-grandfather, Anton Thaler, the founder of the present-day company, acquired the Haslauer Mill and Sawmill near Hopfgarten — together with farmland and an oil press.
+In 1878, our great-grandfather, Anton Thaler, the founder of the present-day company, acquired the Haslau Mill and Sawmill near Hopfgarten – together with farmland and an oil press.

-The sons Anton, Josef, Theodor, Michael and Jakob took over the businesses in 1909 and focused their activities on wood sawing, with a further sawmill on the Mühlbach.
+His sons Anton, Josef, Theodor, Michael and Jakob took over the businesses in 1909 but focused their activities primarily on wood sawing, and built a further sawmill on the Mühlbach.

 In 1954, Johann Neuschmied, Jakob Thaler’s son-in-law, took over as managing director.

-Between 1969 and 1971, further investments were made: new construction of the sawing and roundwood cross-cutting and sorting plant with fork-lift truck operation.
+Between 1969 and 1971, further investments were made: including the new construction of the sawing, log wood cross-cutting and sorting plant with fork-lift truck operation.

-Between 1984 and 1988, substantial investment was once again made in the site: New sawmill construction, round timber debarking/measurement, and construction of a biomass heating system with drying chambers.
+Between 1984 and 1988, more substantial investment was made in the site: there was the new sawmill construction, round timber debarking/measurement, and construction of a biomass heating system with drying chambers.

 In 1995, a hydroelectric power station with a Kaplan turbine was built to supply energy.

-In 2000, the machine fleet was extended: Linck circular saw line with multi-deck sorting for a sawing capacity of 100,000 m³ of roundwood per year.
+In 2000, the machine fleet was extended by a Linck circular saw line with multi-deck sorting for a sawing capacity of 100,000 m³ of log wood per year.

 In 2008, a new biomass heating system with a capacity of 5 megawatts was built.

-Neuschmied continued to grow as a company: in 2010, the planing lines were expanded and supplemented with a batten circular saw.
+Neuschmied continued to grow as a company, and so the planing lines were expanded and improved with a batten circular saw in 2010.

 Full speed ahead with solar power: between 2018 and 2024, the photovoltaic installation was developed and expanded to a capacity of 1,100 kW.